 The purpose of these pages, which I plan to expand over time, is to document the history of these earliest watches, and also to make available my replica watch straps and watch bands to fellow enthusiasts.
 If you explore the rest of the web site using the blue tabs at the top of the screen, you will find some background on the history of early wristwatches, details of my designs and the available leather colours and finishes, prices, and ordering details.

 If you like what you see, or have any comments, requests or suggestions, then please feel free to email me at Please don't give out my email address, refer anyone interested to this web site.
 I try to answer all emails I receive so if you don't get a reply in a few days please check your junk or spam folders.

 Antiquarian Horological Society

 I am a member of the British Antiquarian Horological Society (AHS).
 The AHS is a learned society formed in 1953 to promote the study of clocks and watches and the history of time measurement in all its forms.
 In order to achieve its aims the AHS holds meetings and publishes a quarterly journal Antiquarian Horology and various books.
-It is not really a society for watch collectors, but it does publish intersting research on early clock and watch technology and design.
+It is not really a society for watch collectors, but it does publish interesting research on early clock, and sometimes watch, technology and design.